datafordemocracy/PublicInterestData2018/resources/updates.md

+## 2018-03-16
+* MC: emailed groups my understanding of an outline of their work; annotated research chapter; updated `prep_basedisp.R` to add proportions by race in DSS referral data, updated `analysis_basedisp.R` to improve figures, generate disproportionality in referral point estimates and intervals by year; added more structure to report document.

+### Group 1

+* HS: This week I read and summarized my assigned article.
+I also did initial logit regressions comparing the chances of an investigation for white and non-white children.
+I ran into some issues making combined dummy variables, that will hopefully be worked out in class.
+My main issue is that multiracial children are classified often as black and white, so they could be counted twice.
+I need to figure out a way to address this.
+I also pulled poverty statistics by census tract for some initial judgements on poverty and investigation.

+### Group 2

 ## 2018-03-02
 * MC: pulled together some articles -- from the research synthesis and a search in web of science of work since 2011 -- read abstracts, downloaded ones that seemed most relevant, skimmed to situate it within our work, and sent out summary info to lab; sent race coding instructions.
 Downoaded and wrangled ACS 5-year estimates to generate estimates of children by race in Cville, merged with summary data on referrals by race (see `prep_basedisp.R`) and started lookiing at data (see `analysis_basedisp.R`).
 Updated GitHub and webpages with agenda.